LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 If not signed up, you need to sign up and simultaneously redirected to Gitpod in a new tab where current tab will show hyperexecute dashboard.--->

-# How to run Selenium automation tests on HyperExecute (using Playwright-JS framework)
+# How to run Playwright automation tests on HyperExecute (using Playwright-JS framework)

 * [Pre-requisites](#pre-requisites)
    - [Download HyperExecute CLI](#download-hyperexecute-cli)